 In the SuperKid Game, students take on challenges in mindfulness and Tai Chi to collect coins, keys, gems, and other treasures that reflect their new levels of mastery.

 More advanced SuperKid Game lessons focus on the practice of resilience, responsiveness, and better info (awareness + understanding) for better action, including:

-- Our Being Your Best Summit where SuperKids can ask top performers about their mental preparation
+Our Being Your Best Summit where SuperKids can ask top performers about their pursuit of excellence and mental preparation

 "Thanks for bringing so much awareness to our feelings and reactions.
 I can’t tell you how aware and amazing my daughter has been."

 —Learning the Mind parent

 Weekly SuperKid Tai Chi class - Level I, II, III